 Drug-eluting or bare-metal stents for percutaneous coronary intervention

-The dataset comprises of IPD from 8 RCTs in 11133 patients who have undergone percutaneous coronary intervention for coronary artery disease.
+The dataset comprises IPD from 8 RCTs in 11133 patients who have undergone percutaneous coronary intervention for coronary artery disease.
 The RCTs compared the effects of using drug-eluting versus bare metal stents.
-The outcome we focus on in our analysis is composite, i.e. cardiac death or myocardial infarction at a 1-year landmark.
+The outcome we focused on in our analysis is a composite binary outcome, i.e. cardiac death or myocardial infarction at 1-year after randomization.
 The dataset contains information on a number of patient-level covariates.
 These include one continuous variable (age), one count variable (number of implanted stents), and seven binary covariates (gender, diabetes, clinical presentation at the time of percutaneous coronary intervention, multivessel disease, stent placement in the left anterior descending artery, overlapping stents, and mean stent diameter greater than 3).13

 Antidepressant treatment of major depression